 (Not a current customer and want to spend less time working in cPanel?
 Click here to learn more about Dedicated Server Hosting and the benefits of having 1-on-1 Sysadmin time included in your plan.)

 - Click the Redirects button in the Domains section.

 - You will then be on the Add Redirect page.
-Click the drop-down box for Type and choose if you want to create a Permanent (301), or Temporary (302) redirect.
+Click the drop-down box for Type and choose either a Permanent (301) or Temporary (302) redirect.